4marnath/Mean-Stacker/README.md

 This is a simple program that performs mean stacking algorithm on a set of FITS files.
-Mean Stacking is a method applied on a set of astronomical images of a distant IR/radio source and outputs an image in which the noise is reduced and the intensity of the source is enhanced.
+Mean stacking is a method applied on a set of astronomical images of a distant IR/radio source and outputs an image in which the noise is reduced and the intensity of the source is enhanced.